 What are the engines like?

 Whether the UK gets the full line-up is uncertain but European markets will have petrol engines from 154bhp to 362bhp, and diesels from 158bhp to 325bhp.
 If you want a load of numbers thrown at you, that means everything from E 200 and 200d to E 450 in the E-Class’ regular range.

 Again, like most other recent Merc arrivals, a new four-cylinder petrol with a mild-hybrid system and just about every daft word Mercedes could think of – all fitted in the name of added efficiency.
 There’s a Nanoslide cylinder coating, Conicshape cylinder honing, a segment charger with flow connection… all you need to know is that it’s capable of coasting at high speeds with the engine switched off, features an electric compressor for the turbocharger and promises very high efficiency.

 There’s also a glut of emissions control systems fitted to both petrol and diesel engines.
 As for plug-in hybrids, the E 300 e petrol and E 300 de diesel will be carried over, though it’s likely they’ll be tweaked and potentially rebadged.
-Details are thin on the ground so far.

 What about the additional tech?